 In December 2023, the Commission adopted a Fourth Report and Order, Declaratory Ruling, and Third Further Notice of Proposed Rulemaking (2023 R&O), establishing a "Rapid Broadband Assessment Team," an intra-agency team charged with prioritizing and expediting resolution of disputes that impede or delay broadband deployment.
 It also requires utilities to provide pole attachment applicants with information about the status of their utility poles to aid communications providers in planning their build outs.
 The Commission also expanded upon its prior determination that a utility may not charge an attaching entity the costs of pole replacement if it is not "necessitated solely" by the attacher by clarifying and expanding its definition of a "red-tagged" pole.
 Finally, the FCC sought comments on the proper time frames for utilities to perform make-ready on large pole attachment orders, and whether to further revise the ability of attaching entities to engage in "self-help" when a utility fails to meet FCC deadlines.
-While public power utilities are not jurisdictional to these regulations, APPA continues to monitor the proceedings and will weigh in where appropriate, including possible efforts of the incoming FCC leadership to expand the scope of the Small Cell R&O and apply it to wireline facility attachments to public power poles.
+The FCC issued the 2023 R&O final rule in July 2024, defining information collection requirements for pole attachment rules over a three-year period.